runxiyu/rfd/draft/abortion/TEMPLATE.md

 # Background

-In 1973 the Suprheme Court of the United States of America ruled seven-to-two in favor of Roe's rights to abortion against the state of Texas.[@!RVW]  Roe argued for abortion with "privacy", derived from the Fourth and Fourteenth Amendment of the US Constitution.
+In 1973 the Supreme Court of the United States of America ruled seven-to-two in favor of Roe's rights to abortion against the state of Texas.[@!RVW]  Roe argued for abortion with "privacy", derived from the Fourth and Fourteenth Amendment of the US Constitution.
 As the U.S. has a precedential judiciary system, this effectively legalizes abortion across the country.

 However, as Roe's case was argued for based on privacy rather than body autonomy or similar rights, it left a question into if abortion is indeed a right that women should have.
 After all, if someone is accused of murder, the suspect's privacy is not a reason to not investigate the case further.
 Those against abortion often believe that abortion is murder, and thus the privacy argument wouldn't stand long.

-In 2022, the Suprheme Court overturned this precedent[@!DVJ], and now the abortion rights of women in the united states are in a void.
+In 2022, the Supreme Court overturned this precedent[@!DVJ], and now the abortion rights of women in the united states are in a void.
 This memo focuses on discussing the notion of abortion itself, and briefly comments on the decision of the Court.

 # "Fetus is life, thus abortion is murder."